 Similar to Dr. Esselstyn’s work, Dr. Barnard found that saturated fat and cholesterol don’t just clog the arteries to our heart, but also our brain.
 Ever since his own father died from Alzheimer’s, he’s deeply invested in this research and made it his life mission to assure no one had to go through what he and his family experienced.

-Together with Dr. McDougall, he contributed in the 2016 lawsuits against the unhealthy dietary guidelines that the USDA shared with the public.
+Together with Dr. McDougall, he contributed to the 2016 lawsuits against the unhealthy dietary guidelines that the USDA shared with the public.

-Dr. Barnard’s dietary approach is just a low-fat vegan one, rather easy to follow, but not less effective in the treatment of obesity and diabetes.
+Dr. Barnard’s dietary approach is just a low-fat vegan one, rather easy to follow, but no less effective in the treatment of obesity and diabetes.

 In 2015, he founded the Barnard Medical Center which provides primary care and emphasizes diet and preventative medicine.